Earn a medical assistant diploma in less than 1 year

 Our goal is to maximize your chance of finding a job as soon as possible after graduation.

-That’s why our diploma curriculum includes prep for the Registered Medical Assistant (RMA) exam and we pay for your first attempt.
+That’s why our diploma curriculum includes prep for the Certified Clinical Medical Assistant (CCMA) exam and we pay for your first attempt.

-After earning your diploma and certification you’ll be well on your way to becoming a key contributor on a team of healthcare professionals.
+After earning your diploma and certification you’ll be well on your way to becoming a key contributor on a team of healthcare professionals.2

 Clinicals: how the diploma program works